wellenzhong/svgtofont-webpack-plugin/README.md

 First of all,You should install `svgtofont-webpack-plugin` in local enviroment via cli `npm link`.

-Secondly,if you need to test the plugin,you can use the example, also, you need to `npm link` in the example directory. and then you can run `npm run build` to test the plugin.
+Secondly,if you need to test the plugin,you can use the example, also, you need to `npm link` in the example directory. and then you can run `npm run build:fonts` to test the plugin.

 ## Issues